The Storm After The Calm

 I hope the storm arrives soon and we all have to hustle fulfilling business obligations instead of trying to find them.

-Have a question for Bobby?
-Ask or leave a comment below!
+Have a question for Bobby or want to leave a comment?
+Click here.